Shopify/rubocop-sorbet/README.md

 require: rubocop-sorbet
 ```

-Alternatively, use the following array notation when specifying multiple extensions.
+Alternatively, use the following array notation when specifying multiple extensions:

 ```yaml
 require: